tinedel/csvparser/README.md

 * Almost all objects in implementation are iterators and thus have state.
 If they'd be read from different threads it will procduce inconsistent results.
 Making parser thread safe is a matter of hiding constructor and making sure lexer is owned by parser but it haven't been done yet.
-* Making truly immutable parser is hard as e.g.
+* Making the truly immutable parser is hard as e.g.
 ```scala
 val parser1 = getParser
 val parser2 = parser1